 TERMINATE: that the delivery of the device triggering request is terminated by the IN-CSE.
 In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER_TERMINATED.

-General Exceptions:
+General Exceptions

 If the SCEF responds with one of the error response codes defined in clause 8.3, and the device trigger was initiated by an AE via a <triggerRequest> resource, the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER_FAILED.